inspiredlabs/cwb.us.org/README.md

 Let's break this down for `Grant Funders`&hellip;

-> what do Grant Funders look for in a charity's application?
+> key question: what do Grant Funders look for in an application?

+On the surface it looks like they need signals such as `Social Proof`, and want to add detail to the following criteria:

 - Alignment.
 Funders want our goals & values to align with theirs.
 - Funders want clear and specific goals.